ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 # How to identify scam tokens

 One of the most common uses for Ethereum is for a group to create a tradable token, in a sense their own currency.
 These tokens typically follow a standard, [ERC-20](/developers/docs/standards/tokens/erc-20/).
-However, anywhere they are legitimate use cases that bring value, there are also criminals who try to steal that value for themselves.
+However, anywhere there are legitimate use cases that bring value, there are also criminals who try to steal that value for themselves.
 In this case, there are two way in which they are likely to do so:

-- Try to sell you *scam tokens*, which look like the legitimate token you want to purchase, but are issued by the scammers and worthless.
+- Try to sell you *scam tokens*, which look like the legitimate token you want to purchase, but are issued by the scammers and worth nothing.
 - Try to direct you into their own user interface, where they attempt to trick you into signing transactions that give them your ETH, your real tokens, etc.

 To illustrate what scam tokens are, and how to identify them, we are going to look at [`wARB`](https://etherscan.io/token/0xb047c8032b99841713b8e3872f06cf32beb27b82).
 This token attempts to look like the legitimate [`ARB`](https://etherscan.io/address/0xb50721bcf8d664c30412cfbc6cf7a15145234ad1) token.